310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island_v2.md

 [^4]: Referring to what happened in <a href="/supervillain" target="_blank">Supervillain</a>.
 [^5]: “Oni” means ogre or demon.
 It refers to a type of demon found in Japanese folklore, and it typically looks like <a href="https://en.wikipedia.org/wiki/Oni" target="_blank">this</a>.
 Okinawa’s Oni was first mentioned in <a href="/supervillain" target="_blank">Supervillain</a>.
 [^6]: Mizusaba says <em>ojii</em> for “grampa”, which is Okinawan dialect.
 It’s originally written with the grandfather kanji only (爺).
 [^7]: Nii-nii (兄様), lit.
 “Older brother” with “-sama”, a polite honorific used for names.
-This pronunciation was not initially indicated in the text, but since Mizusaba refers to his grandpa the way Okinawans do (<em>ojii</em>), I’ve decided to also go with the way Okinawans refer to an older brother, which is <em>nii-nii</em>.
+This pronunciation was not initially indicated in the text, but since Mizusaba refers to their grandpa the way Okinawans do (<em>ojii</em>), I’ve decided to also go with the way Okinawans refer to an older brother, which is <em>nii-nii</em>.
 [^8]: Chiaki was speaking in polite Japanese (keigo) when with Mizusaba.
 [^9]: This is referring to <a href="https://ensemble-stars.fandom.com/wiki/Atlantis" target="_blank">Atlantis</a>, <em>fine’s</em> Climax event.
 Please check <a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">this masterlist</a> for a translation.
 [^10]: This is possibly referring to Nara Dreamland and Yokohama Dreamland, but unfortunately I’m not sure of its history.
 You can read more here: <a href="https://en.wikipedia.org/wiki/Nara_Dreamland" target="_blank">Nara Dreamland</a>, <a href="https://en.wikipedia.org/wiki/Yokohama_Dreamland" target="_blank">Yokohama Dreamland</a>.